iamaldren/car-parking-system/README.md

 ### Configuration

-All these configurations are location in the `application.yml` file, which can be found in the folder structure defined below.
+All these configurations are located in the `application.yml` file, which can be found in the folder structure defined below.
 ```textmate
 app
 |--src